ouazgames/clueapp/replit.md

 8. Added coins system with localStorage persistence
 9. Integrated AdMob for all ad types
 10. Integrated RevenueCat for in-app purchases
-11. Added push notification support
-12. Hints now cost coins (10 per use)
+11. Hints now cost coins (10 per use)
-13. Multi-language support (English, Arabic, Spanish, Italian, Russian)
+12. Multi-language support (English, Arabic, Spanish, Italian, Russian)
-14. RTL (right-to-left) layout for Arabic
+13. RTL (right-to-left) layout for Arabic

 **No gameplay, puzzles, or game logic was modified.
 Only UI presentation, monetization, and localization added.**